Richard Nixon Presidential Library and Museum: Presidential Museum

 A tour of the library, 2016.

 There is an extensive collection of memorabilia, artifacts, formal clothing, and photographs of the Nixons and their children.
 This collection includes an assortment of bronze figures of world leaders who had important relations with Nixon as president or during his service as vice president under President Dwight D. Eisenhower from 1953 to 1961.
 The leaders have been accurately recreated in lightweight bronze over a papier-mâché frame, and they are dressed in their actual clothing.

 The U.S. government limousine used by President Nixon throughout his presidency, a customized 1969 Lincoln Continental, is on display in the domestic affairs gallery.
 A 12 ft piece of the Berlin Wall is exhibited in the expansive foreign affairs gallery, which includes a replica of a modest Midwest home from where American soldiers originated, statues of Nixon and Chinese premier Zhou Enlai and pages of the Strategic Arms Limitation Treaty I signed by Nixon and Soviet General Secretary Leonid Brezhnev in 1972.

-Lieutenant Colonel Gene Boyer, President Nixon's chief helicopter pilot, secured the president's VH-3A "Sea King" helicopter, tail number 150617, for permanent display on the library grounds.
+Lieutenant Colonel Gene Boyer, President Nixon's chief helicopter pilot, secured the president's VH-3A "Sea King" helicopter, tail number 150617, for display on the library grounds.
 The helicopter was in the presidential fleet from 1961 to 1976, transporting Presidents Kennedy, Johnson, Nixon, and Ford, and many foreign heads of state and government.
 Boyer flew President Nixon dozens of times to Camp David, over the pyramids in Egypt, and on his final flight from the White House in this aircraft.